Global rigidity of generic frameworks on the cylinder: Cylindrical frameworks with one free vertex

 Since $(G, q^k)$ is not $v$-free infinitesimally rigid, $(G, q^k)$ has a unit norm infinitesimal motion $m^k$ which has $m^k(v_2)=0$ and hence is not an infinitesimal isometry of the cylinder.
-By the Bolzano-Weierstrass theorem there is a subsequence of the sequence $m^k$ which converges to a vector, $m=(m_0, m_1,\dots,m_n)$ say, of unit norm and satisfying $m_2=0$.
+By the Bolzano-Weierstrass theorem there is a subsequence of the sequence $m^k$ which converges to a vector, $m=(m_0, m_1,\dots,m_n)$ say.
 Relabeling if necessary, we may assume this holds for the original sequence $m^k$.
-Then $m$ is a $v$-free infinitesimal motion of $(G,q)$ where $q(v_0)=p(v_2)$ and $q(v_i)=p(v_i)$ for all $1\leq i\leq n$, and $m$ is not an infinitesimal isometry of the cylinder.
+Then $m$ is a $v$-free infinitesimal motion of the framework $(G,q)$, for which $q(v_0)=p(v_2)$ and $q(v_i)=p(v_i)$ for all $1\leq i\leq n$.

 We claim that $m$ is a $v$-free infinitesimal motion of $(G+v_1v_2,q)$.
 To see this, it will suffice to show that $m_2 -m_1$ is orthogonal to $p(v_2)-p(v_1)$.
 Since $m$ is a $v$-free infinitesimal motion of $(G,q)$, $m_0,m_2\in \P$ and, since $v_2v_0\in E(G)$ and $(p(v_2)-q^k(v_0))/\|p(v_2)-q^k(v_0)\|$ converges to $a$, $m_2-m_0$ is orthogonal to $a$.
 This tells us that $m_2-m_0$ is a scalar multiple of $b$ and hence that $m_2-m_0$ is orthogonal to $p(v_2)-p(v_1)$.
 The fact that $m$ is a $v$-free infinitesimal motion of $(G,q)$ and $v_1v_0\in E(G)$, also implies that $m_1-m_0$ is orthogonal to $q(v_0)-q(v_1)=p(v_2)-p(v_1)$.
 Taking differences, we may deduce that $m_2 -m_1=(m_2-m_0)-(m_1-m_0)$ is orthogonal to $p(v_2)-p(v_1)$, as desired.